-Jesus actually says that those who do 'many wonderful works' can be workers of 'iniquity'.
 He clearly indicates that doing good things does NOT get us into heaven.
-These people who he never knew, were to depart from HIM!!!
+These people who He never knew, were to depart from Him eternally!!!

 The people of Jesus' day also wanted clarification of the role of good works for eternal life.
 He told them....